• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Melting in mouth flavor packed filling with the flaky crust, this Pumpkin Pie – the old fashion way is the best Thanksgiving dessert.
-This recipe makes a small 8-inch Pumpkin Pie which is best for small family but then it won’t last long, especially if you top it with some pumpkin spiced whipped cream.
+Melting in mouth flavor packed filling with the flaky crust, this Pumpkin Pie – the old fashion way, is the best Thanksgiving dessert.
+This recipe makes a small 8-inch Pumpkin Pie which is best for a small family, but then it won’t last long, especially if you top it with some pumpkin spiced whipped cream.

 Thanksgiving Pumpkin Pie